It's not always easy to get a credit card if you have little or no credit history, but it's possible.

-Since you won't build a better credit history with one issuer over another, I'd focus more on the costs of the cards you're comparing.
+You won't build a better credit history with one issuer over another, so focus more on the costs of the cards you're comparing.